masoud-y/HED_new/README.md

 # HED Implementaion in Pytorch
-A pytorch implementation of the deep learning model for edge detection [s9xie/hed](https://github.com/s9xie/hed)
+A pytorch implementation of [s9xie/hed](https://github.com/s9xie/hed) for edge detection.